Marker Logo

 Erected by Alabama Historical Commission.

 Location.
-Marker has been permanently removed.
+This marker has been replaced by another marker nearby.
 It was located near 32° 19.098′ N, 87° 5.79′ W. Marker was in Cahaba, Alabama, in Dallas County.
-Marker was on 1st Street North, on the left when traveling west.
+It was on 1st Street North, on the left when traveling west.
 Touch for map.
 Marker was at or near this postal address: Vine Street, Orrville AL 36767, United States of America.
+Touch for directions.

 More about this marker.
 This marker was replaced by a newer marker, also titled "Saltmarsh Hall" with some of the same text.